JoHoop/semantic-ui-react-firebase-starter/README.md

 # Semantic UI React starter project with Firebase Auth

-This is a basic web app to get you started with Firebase user authentication and fresh Semantic UI React components.
+This is a basic web app with boilerplate to get you started with Firebase user authentication and fresh Semantic UI React components.

 ![Screenshots](/demo-screenshots/signin-demo.png)